 Putting It All Together

-Here’s what the total upfront investment looks like across the three scenarios, summarised.
+Here’s what the total upfront investment looks like across the three scenarios, including the hidden costs that many people forget.

 These numbers look intimidating, particularly at the upper end.
 But remember: the caravan and vehicle retain significant resale value.
 A $50,000 caravan used for 12 months might sell for $35,000 to $45,000.
 A $60,000 vehicle might sell for $45,000 to $55,000.
 The Big Lap doesn’t cost you the purchase price; it costs you the depreciation, plus the gear and running costs.
 For many setups, the actual “cost” of the vehicle and van is 15 to 30% of the purchase price.